* President Trump’s hairstyle may be iconic – but not in a good way

 Look, in order to turn things around, Trump’s going to have to start with the young generation of voters.
 And while the recent Listening Session on school shootings didn’t exactly help his case, he can do no wrong if he aligns himself with the Biebs.
 The former wild child is now a church-goer (appeals to the evangelicals) and seemingly in a stable, monogamous relationship (appeals to conservatives).
 Is it too late now to say sorry?
 Not if Trump adopts the Bieber hairstyle.
 (Use a little grooming paste to keep it styled).

-Men's Hair Forming Cream by American Crew, Like Hair Gel with Medium Hold with Medium Shine, 3 Oz (Pack of 1)
+Men's Hair Forming Cream by American Crew, Like Hair Gel with Medium Hold with Medium Shine, Old Version 3 Ounce

 8. The “Snoop Dogg”